lucaas-d3v/Ryzor/README.md

 ---

-Contribution
+###Contribution

 How to Contribute

 1. Fork the repository

-2. Create a feature branch (git checkout -b feature/new-feature)
+2. Create a branch for your feature (git checkout -b feature/new-feature)

-3. Commit your changes (git commit -am 'Add new feature')
+3. Commit your changes (git commit -am 'Adds new feature')

 4. Push to the branch (git push origin feature/new-feature)